late to the party album rollout

 • Chronically online, high Discord activity

-• Grew up on Pierce the Veil, Paramore, Big Time Rush
+• Grew up on Pierce the Veil, Paramore, Big Time Rush, 5 Seconds of Summer

 • Located in small towns and cities with less physical access